A crowd of protesters stand outside a modern building holding signs, including one that reads “STOP THE WAR.”.

 Several hundred people gathered outside the Federal Building at Seventh and Mission Streets in San Francisco on Saturday afternoon to protest the massive U.S.-Israeli military operation against Iran that began around 1 a.m.
 EST.

 “I’m here to call for no war in Iran, no foreign intervention in the country,” said Yasmine Mortazavi, an Iranian American organizer for the Party for Socialism and Liberation, one of several Bay Area groups that organized the event.
-She said the protest was personal.

-“I have friends and family in Iran who I haven’t been able to talk to,” she said.
+“I have friends and family in Iran, who I haven’t been able to talk to,” she said.
 “I assume my family is fleeing their city as we speak.”

 Iranian state media reported Saturday evening that at least 201 people had been killed and more than 700 injured.
 The dead reportedly include more than 100 people killed in an Israeli air strike on an elementary girls’ school in the southern city of Minab.